artcuddy/project5-foodsnap-backend/README.md

 1. On the Heroku dashboard create a new app
 2. On the resources tab go to the add on section and search heroku postges, select with payed tiered plan.
 </br>
-This has now changed to ElephantSQL which still offers a free tier details can be found [Database Creation Steps On Elephant SQL](#elephantsql)
+This has now changed to ElephantSQL which still offers a free tier details can be found [HERE](#elephantsql)

 3. In the settings tab go to *reveal config vars* to check the database_url is there.
 4. Return to workspace